wo3kie/cxxDojo/README.md

 ### exec.cpp
 Implement a function to run shell commands and capture their output, including support for long-running processes.

-### exponential_smoothing.cpp
-Implement a function to perform exponential smoothing average (EMA) on a given sequence using a specified alpha parameter.
-From [Wikipedia](https://en.wikipedia.org/wiki/Exponential_smoothing) the EMA is a technique for smoothing time series data using the exponential window function, where exponential functions are used to assign exponentially decreasing weights over time.

 ### fdm.cpp
 Implement a program demonstrating a Finite Difference Method to calculate differential equation.